Long Mountain (Powys): History

 There was possibly a Roman road along Long Mountain, part of a route from Uriconium (Wroxeter) to Lavobrinta (Forden Gaer).
 At the southern end of the hill and along its western flanks are traces of Offa's Dyke.

 There is a hillfort at Beacon Ring, at the southern end of the Long Mountain.
 This was probably built in the Iron Age and may have been re-used in medieval times.
 It has been owned by the Clwyd-Powys Archaeological Trust since 2008, who have in recent years conducted archaeological investigations on the site.
 Beacon Ring is also famous for the 'EIIR' monogram of the tree plantation which covers the site.

 In 630 the hill was the scene of the Battle of Cefn Digoll, between Northumbria and an alliance of Gwynedd and Mercia.
 Towards the eastern end of the Long Mountain are the remains of Caus Castle, which was built in Norman times upon an earlier, Iron Age, hillfort.

-In 1485, when Henry Tudor invaded via South Wales and travelled north towards the battlefield at Bosworth, it was at the Long Mountain, near Trelystan, on 13 August that he arranged a rendezvous with his Lancastrian supporters, includimg Sir Rhys ap Thomas.
+In 1485, when Henry Tudor invaded via South Wales and travelled north towards the battlefield at Bosworth, it was at the Long Mountain, near Trelystan, on 13 August that he arranged a rendezvous with his Lancastrian supporters, including Sir Rhys ap Thomas.